waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VIII.
 World State Changes
 - **Pokemon Tower 6F Healer Change:** The friendly Channeler at (13,11) is no longer a healer.
 Her dialogue has changed to "I feel anemic and weak...".
 This is a significant world state change.

-# V. Fossil Quest - Agent Hypotheses (Turn 210894)
-- **Hypothesis 1 (High Priority):** There is a hidden, one-way passage concealed in a wall on 1F that leads to a different section of the lower floors.
-- **Hypothesis 2:** A specific, seemingly mundane rock in Mt.
-Moon is a disguised ladder that can only be activated by having a Clefairy in the first slot of the party.
-- **Hypothesis 3:** The Escape Rope item is scripted to function differently within Mt.
-Moon, acting as a warp to the central B2F area instead of the cave entrance.
-- **Hypothesis 4 (Low Priority - Easiest to Test):** One of the ladders that leads to a dead end must be entered and exited a specific number of times (e.g., three times) to change its destination.

 # IX.
 Mistakes & Lessons Learned
 - **(Turn 210951):** Misread the map data, causing me to generate an invalid path through an impassable tile at (14, 8).
 I must always verify the map XML before planning a path manually and trust the `automated_path_navigator` tool more.